 Spectral analysis was used to investigate the performance of a biophysical model (CANOAK) across a spectrum of time scales.
-By varying meteorology, leaf area index and photosynthetic capacity, the model was able to replicate most of the spectral gaps and peaks that were associated with $CO_2$ exchange, when soil moisture was ample. © 2000 Elsevier Science B.V.
-All rights reserved.
+By varying meteorology, leaf area index and photosynthetic capacity, the model was able to replicate most of the spectral gaps and peaks that were associated with $CO_2$ exchange, when soil moisture was ample.
+Published by Elsevier Science B.V.